 Dewbien Plummer

-From 27th October 2025 under Awaab’s Law, social landlords must address all emergency hazards and all damp and mould hazards that present a significant risk.
-Additional regulations for broader hazards and full compliance frameworks will be phased through 2026 including excess temperatures, falls, structural collapse and fire hazards.
+From October 2025 under Awaab’s Law, social landlords must address emergency hazards like damp and mould within fixed timeframes.
+In 2026 and 2027, the regulations will be extended to cover broader hazards.
 How can your organisation prepare for compliance?

 Join our timely Solutions to Damp and Mould in Social Housing Digital Conference to hear from policymakers, senior housing professionals, and safety experts with practical advice to help prevent and resolve damp and mould.
 Gain clarity on the expectations from regulators and put your questions to our experts about the phased compliance framework for Awaab’s Law.